nicolasdanet/Spaghettis_TclTk/README.txt

 # Pd

-Unstable "At Your Own Risk" fork of the Pure Data software.
+Unstable "at your own risk" fork of the Pure Data software.

 < http://msp.ucsd.edu/software.html >